Table of Contents

 6. Change the sphere size with script

-If we run the project now (F5), the ball falls through the trigger, but nothing happens.
+If we run the project now (F5), the ball bounces off the trigger, but nothing happens.

 Let's write a script to change the size of the ball when it enters the trigger.